vadxx/vim/README.md

 # VIM
-The simple and fast Vim configuration for c/c++, python, php, html/css, javascript, java.<br>
+The modern, simple and fast Vim configuration for code.<br>

 | Start Screen  | Work with C++ |
 | ------------- | ------------- |